gvwilson/thirdbit/_posts/2021/2021-09-13-iq-and-personality-tests.md

 and began clamoring for attention.
 As far as I could tell,
 the IQ test consisted of number-matching problems;
-I'm not going to believe that scores in that need to be adjusted by gender without seeing (and checking) the data.
+I'm not going to believe scores in that need to be adjusted by gender without seeing (and checking) the data.
 Second,
 any company in the HR business today should know better than to restrict gender choices